 You could unlock one of the greatest medical mysteries and help millions find a cure for Alzheimer’s disease.

 Funding for the awards is supported by grants from Alzheimer’s Germ Quest, Inc. and The Benter Foundation.

-The IDSA Foundation has awarded two $50,000 grants to innovative researchers who will work to investigate the potential link between an infectious agent and Alzheimer’s Disease.
+The IDSA Foundation awarded two $50,000 grants in 2018 to two innovative researchers who will work to investigate the potential link between an infectious agent and Alzheimer’s Disease.

 Colette Cywes-Bentley, PhD

 Institution Affiliation: Brigham & Women’s Hospital, Harvard Medical School

 Project titled: The Role for Pathogen Expressed PNAG in Alzheimer’s Disease.